 BDSM Contracts

 Marriage is a contract.
 Between you, your spouse, and the government.
 You said vows, which are the equivalent of a promise.
 BDSM contracts are different, and yet not.
-Not all dynamics will use one, but in a Dominant/submissive arrangement, a contract will give guidelines and expectations for your newfound journey.
-Unlike a marriage contract, a BDSM contract is not enforceable by law, but it is two people giving their word that they will do what they agreed upon.
+Not all dynamics will use a contract.
+In a Dominant/submissive arrangement, a contract will provide guidelines.
+It will set expectations for your newfound journey.
+Unlike a marriage contract, a BDSM contract is not enforceable by law.
+However, it represents two people giving their word.
+They promise to do what they agreed upon.

-In BDSM, your word is your vow, and when you sign that dotted line, it should be done out of desire to become a better version of yourself, and with 100% honesty (there’s that word again).
+In BDSM, your word is your vow.
+When you sign that dotted line, it should be done out of desire to become a better version of yourself.
+Do it with 100% honesty (there’s that word again).
 Review it carefully, and amend anything you don’t agree with, but don’t sign it without the intention of following through.

 Some lifestylers review contracts quarterly (every 3 months), some yearly.
 It’s up to you what will work for your lifestyle.
 When reviewing, take some extra time to double-check your limits list.
 You may be surprised to find your limits have changed as trust and respect take center stage.